 Fiscal Years: A fiscal year is the accounting period on which a budget is based.
 The State fiscal year runs from April 1 through March 31.
 The Federal fiscal year runs from October 1 through September 30.
 The fiscal year for all New York counties and towns and for most cities is the calendar year.
 New York City, the State University of New York, the City University of New York, and independent school districts in the State operate on July 1 through June 30 fiscal years.
 For most villages, the fiscal year runs from June 1 through May 31.
-Other cities and villages in New York State have varying fiscal years (see the State Comptroller's annual Special Report on Municipal Affairs).
+Other cities and villages in New York State have varying fiscal years.

-2. FINANCIAL PLAN
+FINANCIAL PLAN

-The State's Financial Plan is a comprehensive estimate of the government's projected financial resources and spending requirements for the current and three subsequent fiscal years.
+The State's Financial Plan is a comprehensive estimate of the government's projected financial resources and spending requirements for the budget year and three subsequent fiscal years.